 (ii) on December 27th when Christmas Day falls on a Monday or Wednesday,

 (iii) on December 28th when Christmas Day falls on a Sunday.

+(c) Any day proclaimed to be a holiday by:

+(i) The Government of the Province of Alberta

+(ii) The Government of Canada.

-(c) Paid holidays other than Sub-clause 29.01(b) shall be observed on the day on which they fall unless an alternate day is designated by the Employer.
+(d) Paid holidays other than Sub-clause 29.01(b) shall be observed on the day on which they fall unless an alternate day is designated by the Employer.

 29.02 If a municipality does not proclaim a civic holiday as specified in Clause 29.01, the first Monday in August shall be observed as such holiday.